-Imagine the fresh red bell pepper flavor – this is a dried version that retains that exact flavor profile.
-It’s also quite easy to make at home, especially if you have a dehydrator.
+Powdered bell peppers are also one of the best homemade paprika substitutes.
+This is especially true if you have a dehydrator.
 Below you’ll find instructions on how to make your bell pepper powder.

-These flakes are derived from the same plant species as cayenne pepper and paprika; this accounts for the similarities in flavor and color.
+These flakes are derived from the same plant species as cayenne pepper and paprika.
+This accounts for the similarities in flavor and color.

-Aim to use red pepper flakes in cooked dishes as the heat will spread more evenly (think soups, stews, and sauces).
+Use chili flakes in cooked dishes as the heat will spread more evenly (think soups, stews, and sauces).
 You can use this as a garnish, though you’ll get pockets of spice since it’s in a flake form.

 To use this as an alternative, use a 1:1 ratio for the tomato juice plus a sprinkle of chili powder.

 The hot sauce works as a good substitute for paprika as well.
 It helps in adding flavor to your meal like paprika normally would.
 Depending on the hot sauce used, you’ll get a different taste and even a different color in your meal.
 Try using Sriracha for a sweeter flavor and red color.